try0/wicket-iziToast/README.md

 if true add IziToastBehavior to page automatically.

 ##### GlobalOption
 Default toast option.
-Execute iziToast.settings(option) in client-side and apply the default option.
+Execute iziToast.settings(option) on the client-side and apply the default option.

 ##### GlobalEachLevelOptions
 Default toast option per levels.